DynastyElvis/Personal-Blog/README.md

 ## Built By [Kipkemoi Elvis](https://github.com/DynastyElvis)

-You can view the site at: [ My PITCHES Live Link](https://pitches-posts.herokuapp.com/ytidcdytic)
+You can view the site at: [ My Blogpost Live Link](https://pitches-posts.herokuapp.com/ytidcdytic)

 ## Screenshots